rawmodel/framework/README.md

 **Document.prototype.getField(...keys)**: Field

-> Returns a class instance of the field at path.
+> Returns a class instance of a field at path.

 | Option | Type | Required | Default | Description
 |--------|------|----------|---------|------------